benhillis/CommandLine-Docs/commandline/WSL/install_guide.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ```

-### After enabling Windows Subsystem for Linux
-**Restart your computer when prompted**
+### 3. Restart your Computer

-> It is important that you **DO restart when prompted** as some of the infrastructure which Bash on Windows requires can only be loaded during Windows' boot-up sequence.
+> Portions of the Windows Subsystem for Linux can only be activated during the boot up sequence.
+Installation cannot proceed until this restart is completed.

-### Run Bash on Windows
+### 4. Accept the License and Expand the Image
 1. Open a command prompt
 1. Run `bash`